Why Homemade Granola is a Staple in Our Home

 Instructions

-Preheat oven to 325° Line a rimmed baking sheet with parchment paper.
+- Preheat oven to 325° Line 2 rimmed baking sheets with parchment paper.

-Place mixture on prepared baking sheet and spread out evenly, pressing firmly with a spatula.
+- Divide the mixture between the prepared baking sheets and spread out evenly, pressing firmly with a spatula.

-Bake on an upper middle rack until slightly golden, about 40 minutes.
-Be sure to spin your sheet pan after 20 minutes to ensure even baking.
+- Bake on an upper middle rack until slightly golden, about 40 minutes.
+Be sure to spin your sheet pans after 20 minutes to ensure even baking.

-Remove pan from oven and sprinkle on dried fruit.
+- Remove pan from oven and sprinkle on dried fruit, if using.
 Let sit until granola is completely cool and gently mix together, taking care not to break up too many of those granola clusters.
-Stores well in a sealed container for several weeks.
+Stores well in a sealed container for a week or two.

 Leave a Reply